 So we did.

-Maybe it sounds like it would be disappointing, but you know—it wasn’t.
+Maybe it sounds like it would be disappointing, but you know, it wasn’t.
 Not even a little bit.
-Completing the strenuous journey to the park had taught us something about what we were capable of.
+Completing the strenuous journey to the park taught us something about what we were capable of.
 We’d become different people on that beach.
-We’d not only gotten closer to each other, but also to ourselves.
+We’d gotten closer not only to each other but also to ourselves.
 We’d persevered through obstacles and adversities, and we’d emerged victorious.
 And that was something I wouldn’t trade for entrance to every national park in every country in the world.

 Our spirits high, we emerged out of the park, seeing the handwritten “Park is Closed” note taped to the door of the unmanned entrance.
-When we walked past the “Welcome” sign, I remembered I had my camera with me and decided to take a picture, just so I could remember it was real!
+When we walked past the “Welcome” sign, I remembered I had my camera with me and decided to take a picture.

 Just a few meters away, we saw a restaurant with a pool.

 We decided to go to Cahuita for dinner.
-As we waited for the bus, we had a drink and listened to the restaurant owner tell us all about his life—he came from Italy, married a local, had 6 children, and now worked at this restaurant that he’d built, along with a discotheque, pool, and a shop that his wife ran.
+As we waited for the bus, we had a drink and listened to the restaurant owner tell us all about his life—he came from Italy, married a local, had 6 children, and now worked at this restaurant he’d built along with a discotheque, pool, and shop that his wife ran.

 Everything he said was hilarious.
 Of course, he was very funny.
 And of course, we were a little loopy.
 But mostly, we were happy.